Muriel Bowser: Autonomous vehicles

-In February 2018, Bowser announced the formation of a work group, with members drawn from various agencies, to explore the benefits of, and prepare the district for autonomous vehicle technology.
+In February 2018, Bowser announced the formation of a work group, with members drawn from various agencies, to explore the benefits of and prepare the district for autonomous vehicle technology.
 The city and the Southwest Business Improvement District were also exploring possibilities for a pilot shuttle program along 10th Street, S.W., possibly to supplement an existing service that connects visitors to popular District destinations.
 A "Request for Information" was released to firms with expertise in autonomous vehicle development.

 Budgeting

 Bowser released the first budget of her second term in March 2019.
-The budget increased spending by 8.2% though revenue growth was expected around three percent.
+The budget increased spending by 8.2%, though revenue growth was expected around 3%.
 D.C. auditor Kathy Patterson said the budget was not sustainable and fiscally irresponsible.
 Bowser responded by hailing her plan to make the DC Circulator free of charge.

 On multiple occasions, D.C. government agencies under Bowser's authority and led by her appointees lost millions in federal money because deadlines were missed.
 Over the course of Bowser's first administration, the federal Department of Housing and Urban Development offered the D.C.
 Department of Housing and Community Development millions for lead remediation of its aging housing supply.
 The DHCD target of remediating lead paint in 225 homes was not met, federal grant money was not spent, and eventually the program closed.

-In 2019, local organizations providing assistance to at risk populations missed out in $3.75 million when the responsible D.C.
+In 2019, local organizations providing assistance to at-risk populations missed out on $3.75 million when the responsible D.C.
 Government body failed to submit a timely application.
 Eleanor Holmes Norton and other D.C. officials pleaded with federal authorities to grant D.C. leniency so that local programs including Reading Partners D.C., The Literacy Lab, and City Year D.C. could receive funding.